pesavent/pyMS-Vis/README.md

 6. The following UI should now be visible:
 ![Screenshot 2024-07-03 at 11 53 42 AM](https://github.com/pesavent/pyMS-Vis/assets/77235020/ff1442f5-447f-48e7-8b0e-496914a24be2)
 7. Pay close attention to the IDLE Shell if the program becomes unresponsive.
 Please send any issues (with screenshots / system info) to me in order to get them resolved.

+# Example Data

+# Windows and MacOS Executable Files

+# Tutorial Videos
+We have provided tutorial videos that show how to generate deconvoluted files for pyMS-Vis, the basic operation of pyMS-Vis, and how to input and analyze multiple files.
+You can find the videos here: https://youtube.com/playlist?list=PLHCYiwnwP8oG4_lsdsfBp5llq-ap_GoHZ&si=WkvKIQcVQ6KsYu94